 Not All Cuddling Is Equal (Avoid This!)

 We first want to establish and to lay some foundation for what we mean by cuddling.
-There is a difference between cuddles and strangling or “bear hugging.”
+There’s a difference between cuddles and strangling or “bear hugging.”
 What we do NOT mean is hugging or squeezing your Corgi for prolonged periods of time.

 In general dogs (including Corgis) do not like to be squeezed or hugged.
 This very human behavior of ours may bring us joy, but it can actually cause your Corgi stress.
 In some cases, it can even cause discomfort or pain.

 A loving squeeze might seem like a warm gesture to us, but a dog may experience it quite differently.
+It may even bring them stress.
 And keep in mind, Corgis are much smaller than humans, so they may feel discomfort.

 But, it is important to read the situation.
 A quick embrace might work, especially if your dog is initiating contact.
 However, prolonged squeezing hugs may only serve to stress your dog.